The Scouring of the Shire: The scouring

 The next morning the hobbits at Bywater learn that Pippin's father, Thain Paladin II, has raised Tookland and is pursuing ruffians who have fled south; that Pippin will return with all the hobbits his father could spare; and that a much larger group of ruffians is heading towards them.
 Pippin returns with one hundred members of his family, before the ruffians arrive.
 Merry and Pippin lead the hobbits to victory in the brief Battle of Bywater.
 They ambush the ruffians by blocking a high-hedged lane with wagons in front of them and then behind them; most of the ruffians are killed.
 Frodo does not take part in the fighting.

 The hobbits go to Hobbiton to visit Lotho.
 The whole area has been despoiled, and Bag End is apparently empty and unused.
-There they meet "Sharkey", alias the Wizard Saruman; he is accompanied by his servant Wormtongue.
+There they meet "Sharkey", alias of the Wizard Saruman; he is accompanied by his servant Wormtongue.
 He has lost his Wizard's power, except for his deceptive voice; he tells them he has deliberately harmed their home in revenge.
 Frodo tells him to leave the Shire; Saruman in reply tries to stab Frodo, but the knife snaps on Frodo's hidden coat of chain-mail.
 Frodo asks the other hobbits not to kill Saruman and offers Wormtongue the opportunity to stay.
 Saruman reveals that Wormtongue killed Lotho, provoking Wormtongue to cut Saruman's throat.
 Wormtongue is shot dead by hobbit archers.
 A column of mist arises from Saruman's corpse and is blown away in the wind.